BrianTiedjen/Brian-Tiedjen-IT1025/Lab 3/readme.md

 I looked at the cisco certs and from my understanding many of them can garentee you a job if you have one.
 It is very cool that they have something like this because if it was job experince deciding wherter you got a job or not many people would be out of luck.
 This makes it much easier to get into places.
 I plan to use a voucer for the CCNA if it is possible.

+On the Tri-C site I found classes directly for the CCNA cirtification and I actually plan to take now that I know it is something that is offered through the school.

+## Co-ops / Internships

 # Conclusion